Share Your Expertise. Write for Six Minutes.

 Step 1 – Propose the concept before writing

 First, send a suggested title and draft article outline.
 This allows you to make sure that your idea is a good fit for Six Minutes before investing your time in writing a complete article.
+The draft outline should indicate the proposed article structure and its main points.

 Step 2 – Write and Edit Your Article